 How we selected and tested these torrenting VPNs

 When choosing the best VPN for torrenting, we prioritized specific features that are the most relevant for P2P downloads.
 So, if a VPN service is ranked higher, it's because the service excels in these key areas:

 - Stance on torrenting.
 P2P connections consume plenty of bandwidth by design, which can be pretty hard to maintain if you have a large pool of users.
 If every one of them decided to download something simultaneously, this could quickly bring the infrastructure to its knees.
 So, many providers don't allow torrenting traffic at all.
 I chose only services that don't restrict P2P traffic.

 - Security.
 When downloading torrents, you're making your IP address available for everyone to see.
-Which puts it out there for cybercriminals, tempted to test your home network's strength, or the government.
-The better security a service has, the better are your chances of remaining anonymous.
+This puts it out there for cybercriminals, tempted to test your home network's strength or the government.
+The better security the service has, the better are your chances of remaining anonymous.

 - Performance.
 The whole premise of torrenting is the ability to exchange files rapidly.
 So, the faster your VPN is, the better download speeds you can expect.
 Better performing services get ranked higher.